-- 7. During seasons of very heavy rain the Myall Lakes drain large amounts of fresh water into Port Stephens reducing the salinity of the bay for weeks to such a degree that the water is almost complete fresh right up to Pindimar.
-What will happen to Abalone when exposed to fresh water.
-We had this several times over the last few years and all oyster farms were closed for months. - 8.
-Likelihood of failure must be considered as a strong possibility on both biological (temperature) and financial grounds.
+7. During seasons of very heavy rain the Myall Lakes drain large amounts of fresh water into Port Stephens reducing the salinity of the bay for weeks to such a degree that the water is almost complete fresh right up to Pindimar.
+We had this several times over the last few years and all oyster farms were closed for months.
+Abalone have a zero tolerance to fresh water and only a short survival time if salinity drops by more than 20%.

+8. Likelihood of failure must be considered as a strong possibility on both biological (temperature) and financial grounds.
 Profitability has been calculated as requiring minimal 100 tons output and this calculation was made when the price of abalone was considerably higher than at present.
-No information is provided as to who will provide the funds for any clean-up which could be required. - 9.The Victorian Government has recently been sued by those whose business has been destroyed by the contamination and destruction of wild abalone from discharge of ganglioneuritis from Government-approved abalone farms.
+No information is provided as to who will provide the funds for any clean-up which could be required.

+9. The Victorian Government has recently been sued by those whose business has been destroyed by the contamination and destruction of wild abalone from discharge of ganglioneuritis from Government-approved abalone farms.
 Does the NSW Government wish to take this risk?